-1. To document the habitats, metabolic activities, genetic composition, and biomass of microbial communities in subseafloor sediment with very low total activity.
+Our first primary objective is to document the habitats, metabolic activities, genetic composition, and biomass of microbial communities in subseafloor sediment with very low total activity.

-Key questions: What are the principal microbial activities in mid-gyre subseafloor sediment?
+Key questions are: What are the principal microbial activities in mid-gyre subseafloor sediment?
 What are the rates of those activities?
 How dense are the populations in this sediment?
 What are the communities active here?
 How do these communities and activities compare to those in subseafloor sediment with much higher levels of activity?
 How unique are their organisms?

 Expedition 329 provides a crucial opportunity to document microbial habitats, activities, and community composition in a subseafloor sedimentary ecosystem that has never been explored by scientific ocean drilling.